open-organization/open-org-leaders-manual/fattorini-innovation-through-community.md

 Traditionally, much of the development that occurs in open source space happens in code repositories and bug trackers, and those are not places that users of the software tend to hang out.
 This separation between developers and users means users don't really see development discussions happening, and contributors may not always get feedback or well-deserved acknowledgments from users.

-We use our community platform on Discourse for everything: support requests, bugs, testing processes, development discussions, community organization—[really everything](https://community.nethserver.org/categories)!
-We use GitHub just to keep track of issues, code changes, pull requests, and technical stuff.
+We use our community platform on Discourse for everything: support requests, bugs, testing processes, development discussions, community organization—really everything![^nethserver-discourse] We use GitHub just to keep track of issues, code changes, pull requests, and technical stuff.
 This means developers can help people with support questions, for example, or they can help with the community discussions.
 They could be pretty involved everywhere.

 Everything is public.
 Everything is clear.
 We have a unique place to congregate as we bring everyone together.